fiewgerk/github-slideshow/type _posts/0000-01-02-gotoschool.md

 Hello School
 </h1>
 <p>
-I love go to school
+I love go to school.
+Let see you there
 </p>
 </body>
 </html>